Enhancing Floor Plan Recognition: A Hybrid Mix-Transformer and U-Net Approach for Precise Wall Segmentation: Experiments

 \subsection{Fine-tuning Strategy and Final Results}

 Finally, we evaluated the impact of our transfer learning strategy.
 We hypothesized that exposing the model to the large-scale diversity of the CubiCasa5k dataset would enable it to learn robust geometric priors before domain adaptation.
-To validate this, we initialized the fine-tuning process using the optimal MitUNet checkpoint \textbf{pre-trained on the CubiCasa5k dataset} (specifically, the configuration trained with Tversky loss $\alpha = 0.6, \beta = 0.4$).
-This pre-trained model yielded a performance of \textbf{76.38\% mIoU} (85.33\% Recall, 87.94\% Precision) on the source CubiCasa5k test set, establishing a strong initialization point.
+We initialized the fine-tuning process using the optimal MitUNet checkpoint pre-trained on the CubiCasa5k dataset.
 We then fine-tuned this model on our target Regional Dataset using a reduced learning rate ($1e-5$).

 The fine-tuning results (Table \ref{tab:finetune_results}) demonstrate a substantial improvement across all metrics compared to training from scratch.
-Although the Dice loss achieved a marginally higher mIoU (88.75\% vs 88.64\%), the model trained with \textbf{Tversky loss ($\alpha=0.6, \beta=0.4$)} demonstrated a superior Precision of \textbf{95.20\%} (compared to 93.59\% for Dice) while maintaining a robust Recall ($>92\%$).
-This trade-off is deliberate: higher precision effectively suppresses false positive noise along boundaries, providing the geometric definition required for high-quality vectorization.
+Although the Lovasz and Dice losses achieved marginally higher mIoU and B-IoU scores, the model trained with Tversky loss ($\alpha=0.6, \beta=0.4$) demonstrated a significantly superior Precision of 94.99\% (compared to $\sim 93.6\%$ for Dice and Lovasz).
+This trade-off is deliberate: while symmetric losses maximize overlap by sometimes dilating boundaries, the asymmetric Tversky loss effectively suppresses false positive noise, providing the geometric definition required for high-quality vectorization.

 \textbf{Impact on Vectorization Quality:} Beyond standard pixel-wise metrics, the choice of the asymmetric Tversky loss provided a critical qualitative advantage.
 We observed that standard symmetric losses (like Dice) tend to produce dilated boundaries to maximize overlap, resulting in staircase artifacts along wall edges.
-By penalizing false positives more heavily ($\alpha=0.6$), our optimized MitUNet produces thinner, sharper high-confidence masks (visualized in Fig. \ref{fig:finetune_comparison}b).
-This "geometric crispness" significantly reduces noise for downstream vectorization algorithms (such as contour approximation or Hough transforms), minimizing the need for aggressive post-processing smoothing which often distorts corner geometry.
+By penalizing false positives more heavily ($\alpha=0.6$), our optimized MitUNet produces thinner and sharper high-confidence masks (visualized in Fig. \ref{fig:finetune_comparison}b).
+This geometric crispness significantly reduces noise for downstream vectorization algorithms, minimizing the need for aggressive post-processing smoothing which often distorts corner geometry.